 Public Warning: This British femcee is Nothing Nice.

-So what does Shystie represent as an artist?
+So, who exactly is Shystie, and what does she represent as an artist?

-It was just really out of the blue.
-Azealia hit me up on Twitter, saying: ‘I’ve got a track that I want you to jump on called “Neptune.”
-I heard it and it just instantly hit me!
-The soca vibe and Azealia’s verse sounded so refreshing, I just blacked out and went all the way in on it.
-Then a few weeks later, me and my producer, Lzbeatz, made a really sexy track called “Control It” for my Gold Dust 2 mixtape, and I thought it would sound dope if we got Azealia on it.
+It was just out of the blue, really.
+Azealia hit me up on Twitter, saying: “I’ve got a track that I want you to jump on called “Neptune.”‘ I heard it and it just instantly hit me!
+The soca vibe and Azealia’s verse sounded so refreshing.
+I just blacked out and went all the way in on it.
+Then, a few weeks later, me and my producer — Lzbeatz — made a really sexy track called “Control It” for my Gold Dust 2 mixtape, and I thought it would sound dope if we got Azealia on it.
 I sent it over to her and the rest was history.
 So far, it’s had an amazing response from the supporters and radio stations.

-Speaking of your Gold Dust 2 mixtape, what’s the concept behind it?
+Speaking of your Gold Dust 2 mixtape, what’s the whole concept behind it?

 Gold dust is something rare and valuable and, at the time, I didn’t really do covers of popular songs, so the mixtape was basically just me killing a selection of the most popular tracks out.
 I threw in a few original tracks to balance it and thought, “These are my gems, and I’m giving them away for people to treasure for free.”
 In the end, it just made sense to call it Gold Dust.

-Not only do you talk the talk, but you’ve been known to walk up and down the odd catwalk in your time.
-You walked and performed at both London Fashion Week and New York Fashion Week this year, which is pretty big deal.
-How was that whole experience for you?
+Not only do you talk the talk, Shystie, but you’ve been known to walk up and down the odd catwalk in your time, too.
+You walked and performed at both London Fashion Week and New York Fashion Week this year, which is a pretty big deal.
+How were those experiences for you?

-You seem to know what you want in life.
-It’s actually quite refreshing to hear someone be so upfront about where they want to go and what they want to be.
-What’s your next plan of action for world domination?
+From just speaking with you in this short space of time, you come across as someone who knows exactly what they want from life.
+It’s actually quite refreshing to hear you be so upfront about where you want to go, and what you want to be.
+Which begs the question: what’s your plan of action for world domination?

 My plan is to let the whole world know that I’m here and give them what they’ve been missing.
 I just want to be iconic and number one as a global entertainer.
 My Pink Mist project is dropping very soon, and I’ll also be working towards my album.
 The world’s got no choice but to be ready, because I’m ready!
 I know exactly what direction I’m heading in, in terms of image and music style.
 I’ve been in the industry for a while, but I feel reborn as an artist and everything feels right.
 There’s no better time than now.